peer-open-source/xara-docs/source/user/manual/material/ndMaterials/J2Plasticity.rst

 Theory
 ------

-The theory for the non hardening case can be found [[1]]
+The theory for the non hardening case can be found in [[1]].

-J2 isotropic hardening material class

-Elastic Model
+The elastic model is an :ref:`ElasticIsotropic` formulation:

 .. math::